Loading

 Scrub the deck.
 Sometimes lightly watering down the deck can assist you in applying and spreading the cleaning solutions.
 Many solutions should not be allowed to dry on the wood so periodic spraying/misting may be required.
 Depending on how dirty the deck is, you may see immediate results.
 More often, the cleaner must remain on the deck for a short time to break down the embedded contaminants.

 Once you have scrubbed the entire deck, you are now ready for rinsing.
 Again, a conventional hose and nozzle may work.
-But, if you are going to use a pressure washer, this next section will instruct you on the correct techniques.
+But, if you will use a pressure washer, this next section will instruct you on the correct techniques.
 Note: Sometimes applying pressurized water will raise wood fibers at the surface, even when you’re being cautious.
-These raised fibers can be removed rather easily.
+These raised fibers can be removed easily.

 2. Power Wash the Deck